mrmacright/SpaceshipDemo/README.md

 In order to run Spaceship, make sure your Mac meets the following requirements:
 * OS: macOS Big Sur 11
-* Processor: 2.6 GHz Intel Core i5 or better
+* Processor: Apple M1/M2
 * Memory: 8 GB RAM
-* Graphics: 4GB AMD Radeon R9 M295X or better, Any Apple M1/M2
+* Graphics: Apple M1/M2
 * Storage: 1.14 GB

 The game should be supported on the following Macs: